Meghan Markle’s Citizenship Could Cause Unprecedented Royal Tax Headache, Per ‘The Sun’

 “We’re looking at a level of financial exposure the Royal Family has never had to face before.
 It’s the royal household’s worst nightmare.”

 The idea of the royal family paying taxes might seem like an ironic twist, considering that the monarchy is tax-exempt in their country.
-The family receives around $368 million every year from their country, of which around $48 is provided by the British government, according to Insider.
+The family receives around $368 million every year from their country, of which around $48 million is provided by the British government, according to Insider.

 Royal Family caught up in 'tax nightmare' as finances come under scrutiny – all because of Meghan Marklehttps://t.co/4cZrSMRhJx pic.twitter.com/Rxd4znWYS5